Fighting a Cold or Flu While Living with Multiple Sclerosis

 Vaccines & people with MS

 Of course, the first line of defense is to get a flu shot.
-According to the National MS Society site, studies show that a standard dose is safe for those with MS, but speak with your doctor about it first.
+According to the National MS Society site, studies show that a standard dose is safe for those with MS, but speaking with your doctor about it first is advised.
 According to the National Multiple Sclerosis Society’s website:

 Inactivated vaccines are generally considered safe for people with MS, including those who are taking an interferon medication (Avonex®, Betaseron®, Extavia®, Plegridy®, Rebif®), Aubagio®, Copaxone®, Gilenya®, Glatopa®, Lemtrada®, Novantrone®, Tecfidera® or Tysabri®.
 Live and live-attenuated vaccines are generally not recommended for people with MS. People on therapies that suppress the immune system, such as Cytoxan®, Imuran®, Novantrone®, Rheumatrex® and/or chronic corticosteroid therapy, should consult their neurologist before taking any live-virus vaccine.
 A person should not receive a live-virus vaccine following a course of Lemtrada®.

-Click here to read more on this subject, including getting the flu shot while you’re on other MS medications.
+Click here to read more on this subject, including getting the flu shot while you are on other MS medications.

 Keeping germs at home